The Dragon Can't Dance: Plot summary

 Philo stands out on his veranda in Diego Martin, an affluent neighbourhood of Trinidad, and looks out at the homes of people he thinks he has just figured out as being uniformly successful but also unfulfilled as human beings.
 From this revelation comes a new tune and he goes in to write it down, and there on his desk he finds the wedding invitation for Sylvia and Guy.
 As he thinks about Sylvia's position in the yard as the symbol of youth and hope, he remembers Aldrick's love for her, but also Guy's taste for young women and his ability to get what he wanted.
 Philo thinks to himself: "Marriage to Guy was a horse of different colors."
 He remembers a discussion about Sylvia and Guy that he had some time ago with Miss Cleothilda, and her undying faith in their life together.
 Cleothilda explains some of Sylvia's side love interests, one man whom identified strongly with Africa, another that spoke passionately about Cuba, Vietnam, China and Trinidad's potential for revolution.
 The youthful exuberance of these boys always enticed Sylvia greatly.
 Remembering the yard troubles Philo while he waits for one of his young girls to come by.
 He looks back on his youth, his family.
 She arrives and Philo decides to be forward with her and asks to have sex.
 Afterwards, he feels guilty for being so straight with her.
 Later that night, he decides to drive to Calvary Hill to see everybody.
 He is greeted warmly at a bar near the yard, and later decides to go and see Miss Cleothilda.
-She meets him at the door and tells him to come inside, that he knows where the bedroom is, but, even him forgetting that wouldn't surprise her very much "with the way the world is going".
+She meets him at the door and tells him to come inside, that he knows where the bedroom is, but, even him forgetting that would not surprise her very much "with the way the world is going".